 - You have a dry mouth.

 The majority of these symptoms are associated with dehydration.
-By consuming enough liquids, you can help prevent your diarrhea from leading to severe complications (source).
+By consuming enough liquids, you can help prevent your diarrhea from leading to severe complications (5).

 How To Relieve Rectal Pain

 All those trips to the bathroom can take a toll on your backside.
-There are multiple ways to relieve your pain associated with your frequent bowel movements.
+There are multiple ways to relieve the pain associated with your frequent bowel movements.

 - Use baby wipes instead of toilet paper.